-There are a number of potentially competitive compounds under development that act as CXCR4 inhibitors, including, among others, Mozobil® (plerixafor), which is being marketed by Sanofi Genzyme as a stem cell mobilizer for autologous stem cell transplantation; POL-6326 (balixafortide) developed by Polyphor Ltd. for Breast Cancer; BMS-936564 (MDX-1338; ulocuplumab) developed by Bristol-Myers Squibb for Waldenstrom Macroglobulemia; TG-0054 (burixafor) developed by TaiGen Biotechnology Co for AML; X4P-001 (mavorixafor) developed by X4 Pharmaceuticals Inc for WHIM syndrome; GMI-1359 developed by Glyco-Mimetics Inc for Breast Cancer that has spread to the bone.
+There are a number of potentially competitive compounds under development that act as CXCR4 inhibitors, including, among others, Mozobil® (plerixafor), which is being marketed by Sanofi Genzyme as a stem cell mobilizer for autologous stem cell transplantation; burixafor developed by GPCR Therapeutics; X4P-001 (mavorixafor) developed by X4 Pharmaceuticals Inc for WHIM syndrome; and GMI-1359 developed by Glyco-Mimetics Inc for Solid Tumors.

-In the field of stem cell mobilization, in addition to the above-referenced Mozobil, MGTA-145 is a compound under development that could potentially be approved for stem cell mobilization in patients with genetic and autoimmune diseases

-Immuno-oncology is an area of great interest in the pharmaceutical market, specifically, immuno-oncology combination therapies.
+In the field of stem cell mobilization, in addition to the above-referenced Mozobil, MGTA-145 is a compound under development that could potentially be approved for stem cell mobilization in patients with genetic and autoimmune diseases Immuno-oncology is an area of great interest in the pharmaceutical market, specifically, immuno-oncology combination therapies.
 Currently there are hundreds of immuno-oncology combination treatments being tested in clinical trials that aim to transform scientific innovation into practice-changing cancer drugs.

 In the field of pancreatic cancer, motixafortide, if approved, will compete with the few, currently approved treatments for PDAC.
-In the first line setting, Gencitabine in combination with Abraxane® or FOLFIRINOX regimen are the current standard of care.
+In the first line setting, Gemcitabine in combination with Abraxano® or FOLFIRINOX regimen are the current standard of care.
 Oncologists have limited options of existing therapies for second-line metastatic patients.
-The only FDA-approved secondline treatment is Onivyde® in combination with 5FU and LV for gencitabine-treated patients.
+The only FDA-approved second-line treatment is Onivydo® in combination with 5FU and LV for gemcitabine-treated patients.
 In addition to chemotherapy, Merck's KEYTRUDA® was approved for MSI-H cancers (approximately 1% of all cases) and Lynparza® was recently approved for maintenance of BRCA mutated pancreatic cancer (approximately 7% of all cases).